 Expressive Therapies at St. Louis Children’s Hospital

 Expressive Therapies are also known as Expressive Arts Therapy or Creative Arts Therapy.
-It is the use of creative arts (art, dance/movement, and music) together as a form of therapy to foster human growth, development, and healing.
+It is the use of creative arts together as a form of therapy to foster human growth, development, and healing.
 Unlike traditional creative arts, the process of creation is emphasized rather than the final product.
 Expressive Therapies are built on the foundation that people can heal through use of various forms of creative expression.
 The Expressive Therapies program at St Louis Children’s Hospital is 100% philanthropy funded; therefore, services are provided at no cost to those patients and families receiving care.

 Expressive Therapies at St. Louis Children's Hospital Include: